 A degree in International Studies requires 12 credit hours of core courses: IS 1000, 2000, and 3000 (or their equivalent).
+IS 2050 Macroeconomics (or its equivalent).
 A grade of C or better in each core course is required.
-Students majoring in IS must also complete 6 credit hours in modern languages (or TESL and Culture and Language) and IS 2050 Macroeconomics (or its equivalent).
+Students majoring in IS must also complete 6 credit hours in modern languages including 3 credit hours in French or German.
+The other 3 credit hours could also be in French or German, or students may take TESL (Teaching English as a Second Language) or Language, Culture and Identity.
 A minimum of 21 additional credit hours must be taken at the upper level (3000 or 4000) and this must include IS 3090 – Field Experience (or equivalent).
 Electives in International Studies are often interdisciplinary, reflecting the nature of this broad field of study.
-Students must successfully complete both study abroad semesters (GPA of 2.0 or better).
+Students must successfully complete both study abroad terms (GPA of 2.0 or better).

 Minor in IS